Relationships are sources of joy, happiness, connection, fulfillment, stability and safety, but very often relationships

 Our lives are constantly marked by inner and outer conflicts.
 It is in our human nature to oppose others, to feel mistreated, prejudiced, discriminated, victims of micro-aggression, to face misunderstandings, lack of communication, frustration and annoyance in our encounters with others.

 We can struggle with our family, friends, couple life, school, work, neighborhood, members of our local community, also members of various social, religious and political groups, and they can all leave an impact on us.

 Couple relationships can be in particular difficult.
 They involve love, infatuations, sex, desire, jealousy, betrayal, insecurity, and when the communication is poor and partners carry within them unhealthy patterns of behaviours form their past it can become really hard to manage.

 Relationship issues are complex.
-They cross the border of social norms and indoctrination and involve commitment, responsibility, trust, love, respect, and many other values and expectations that are culturally conditioned and make a conflict resolution difficult.
+They cross the border of social norms and indoctrination and involve commitment, responsibility, trust, love, respect, and many other values and expectations that are culturally conditioned and make the conflict resolution difficult.

-Some of our conflicts are being dealt with appropriately at the time, but many will remain brushed under the carpet, whilst we are using all sort of defenses and distractions to ease our inner pressure and suffering.
+Some of my clients have dealt with their conflicts appropriately at the time, but many have brushed them under the carpet, using all sort of defenses and distractions to ease their inner pressure and suffering.

 Most times the conflicts were not discussed properly, and the emotions associated with them were not fully processed to ease the distress and preserve wellbeing.

 Left unfinished, these unprocessed emotions have added to the weight they carried within their souls, minds and bodies and made their movements through life slower and more painful, regardless if they were aware of it or not.

-We all like to feel heard and understood in a relationship, however the fast dynamic of a relationship involves power and control and clashes with the hope for harmony and the history of being in a relationship both partners bring with them.
+All the people I worked with wanted to feel heard and understood in their relationship, however the fast dynamic of a relationship involved power and control and clashed with the hope for harmony and the history of being in a relationship that both partners brought with them.

 The most difficult conflict you’ll have to handle will be however your internal life, the relationship you have with yourself.
 This will define the relationships you develop with others and the world around you.